appcelerator-archive/ti.newsstand/ios/documentation/index.md

 ### progress

 Occurs if you call downloadAsset and an issue asset is downloading.
+This event is only sent when the application is running in the foreground.
 The following event information will be provided:

 * name [string]: the unique name of the issue the asset is being downloaded for
 * userInfo [object]: the dictionary of key value pairs that was set when calling `downloadAsset`